BassantSabra/BassantSabra/README.md

 # Hello, I'm Bassant Ahmed 👋

 Welcome to my GitHub profile!
-I'm a passionate data analysis with a keen interest in data science.
-I love transforming data into actionable insights and telling compelling stories through data visualization.
+I am a data analyst with a strong foundation in research.
+I am driven by a passion for exploring details to uncover meaningful insights.
+My engineering and scientific research background honed my analytical skills and precision, which now power my work in data analysis.
+I specialize in leveraging tools like Python, SQL, Excel, and Power Bi to enhance data quality and transform it into actionable strategies.
+Transitioning from research to analytics allows me to apply my meticulous approach to solving real-world problems and driving impactful decisions.
 ## 🚀 About Me

 - 🌱 I’m currently learning advanced machine learning techniques and exploring big data technologies.